SHTOOLS/SHTOOLS/src/pydoc/pyshrotatecoef.md

 Note that this routine uses the "y convention", where the second rotation is with respect to the new y axis.
 If alpha, beta, and gamma were orginally defined in terms of the "x convention", where the second rotation was with respect to the newx axis, the Euler angles according to the y convention would be `alpha_y=alpha_x-pi/2`, `beta_x=beta_y`, and `gamma_y=gamma_x+pi/2`.

-This routine is based upon code originally written by Guy Masters, which was then subsequently modified by Mark Simons and myself.

 # See also

 [djpi2](pydjpi2.html), [shrotaterealcoef](pyshrotaterealcoef.html), [shctor](pyshctor.html), [shrtoc](pyshrtoc.html), [shcilmtocindex](pyshcilmtocindex.html), [shcindextocilm](pyshcindextocilm.html)